Renseignements en français

 Managing Your Debt – Repayment Assistance Plan (RAP)

-The Repayment Assistance Plan (RAP) makes it easier to manage your debt.
-You pay back what you can reasonably afford, based on your family income and size.
+Under RAP, you only pay back what you can reasonably afford, based on your family income and size.
 Monthly payments are limited to no more than 10 per cent of your gross family income.
 No borrower on RAP will have a repayment period lasting more than 15 years.
 If you have a disability, your RAP repayment period will not last longer than 10 years.
-If you earn very little income, you might not be required to make loan payments until your income increases.
-Contact the National Student Loans Service Centre to apply.
+If you earn very little income, you might not be required to make loan payments at all until your income increases.

 We need your feedback to improve saskatchewan.ca.
 Help us improve